Rybus07/space-legends-data/README.md

 drive.mount('/content/drive')
 ```

 4. All code is written to execute locally in-place without rearranging the directory structure.
 Crucially, each notebook is scripted to load and save data directly to the corresponding `Data/` folder within this repository (using relative paths), rather than a specific local absolute directory.
-If running in `Google Colab` or if a different directory organization is desired, update code and file pathing as needed.
+If running in `Google Colab` or if a different directory structure is desired, update the code and file paths as needed.
 ```

 ### Executing Program